 Window Shop at the Dubai Mall

-Dubai Mall, in the shadow of Burj Khalifa, is the world's largest mall.
+Dubai Mall, in the shadow of Burj Khalifa, is the world's second-largest mall.
 That fact in itself makes this a worthy tourist destination, and it costs nothing to survey the vast shopping areas.

 Inside the mall, your visit will require some planning.
-This is a shopping center of 5.4 million square feet, with 1,200 stores that attract 54 million annual visitors.
+This is a shopping center of 5.9 million square feet, with 1,200 stores that attract millions of annual visitors.
 The numbers are astounding, but the list of "bests" and "biggest" are under constant dispute from other malls around the world.

 Look past all those claims and enjoy observing some unique attractions, such as a 10,000 sq. ft "sweet shop," a 245-ton aquarium, and a giant indoor amusement park.
 To take full advantage of these attractions requires money, but observations are free.